 If a health professional is unsure of your capacity to drive, they may ask you to take a practical driver assessment.
 This assessment is not a test of your competency to drive, such as those which are routinely conducted by the driver licensing authorities to obtain or renew your license.
 Rather, the practical driver assessment is merely a test to assess the impact of your injury on your driving skills such as vehicle handling.
 The tests are usually conducted by an occupational therapist, but can also but conducted by other approved professionals such as training providers for commercial vehicles.
 It can be used to determine the scope of your driving conditions during the injured period and can also assist in determining whether vehicle modifications are necessary.

 Depending on the individual situation, the assessments may involve evaluation of:

-- Your need for specialised equipment or vehicle modifications;
+- Whether you need specialised equipment or vehicle modifications

-- Your functional status including cognitive function, physical strength and skills, reaction time, insight level and ability to self-monitor driving;
+- Your functional status including cognitive function, physical strength, reaction time, insight level and ability to self-monitor your driving

 The first thing to do if you break your arm and want to know whether you are still legally able to drive is to see your doctor.
 Your doctor will assess the extent of your injury and how obstructive your cast is to your day-to-day activities.
 Your doctor will advise you as to whether you can drive, what restrictions or parameters you should adhere to, and whether you need to take a practical drivers assessment to determine the scope of your driving privileges.
 You should also use your own judgement to determine whether you feel you have the capacity to drive.
 Remember, if you drive and cause an accident, you’ll face criminal penalties.